 To get real-time data insights, you can set up dashboards kitted out with charts, graphs and pivot tables.
 You can also conduct searches across datasets and make use of flexible filters.
 And just like TeamDesk, there’s a variety of pre-built templates available, meaning you can set up advanced databases quickly.

 The software comes with some neat e-commerce abilities, too.
 You’re able to process payments, donations and online orders through integration with payment providers such as PayPal and Stripe.
-Currently, prices start at $39 (£29) per month, although there’s a 14-day free trial available.
+There’s a 14-day free trial available.